simpleweb/romulus-cli/README.md

   `react-native-config`
 - Sagas (to handle async tasks like HTTP requests) using `redux-saga`
 - Initial setup for deep linking
-- Requests are setup to be handled with `axios` with clear logging in the debugger provided
+- Requests are set up to be handled with `axios` with clear logging in the debugger provided
 - Automatic versioning of iOS and Android versions based on the `package.json` version